 - Camera body: Again, we recommend a full-frame system like the Sony a7s or the Canon 5d Mkiii, but a decent crop sensor body can work if you’re just getting started.
 Just know that you will be somewhat limited with this setup.

 - A sturdy tripod: Your tripod is a vital support platform for capturing your images.
 Without it, you’d have no way to ensure that no unwanted motion was caught in the image sequence, especially since we’ll be shooting at low shutter speeds.
 Don’t settle for the cheapest tripod thinking it isn’t important.
 The slightest bit of movement will ruin all of your hard work.
 Get the best tripod you can afford otherwise you will regret it, trust me.

-- An intervalometer: This device acts as a control center for your camera, dictating how frequently it captures images in sequence.
+- An intervalometer: This device acts as a control centre for your camera, dictating how frequently it captures images in sequence.
 Some camera systems even have a built-in intervalometer function, but for most folks, you’re better off using a standalone device.

 - A high-speed, high-capacity SD card: We’d recommend a 32-64 GB card if possible, with at least 50mb/s processing speed.